Readmikenow likes sports, both professional and amateur. He especially likes sports stories of courage and overcoming adversity.

 Millions of people cheer the final fight scene in the movie Rocky.
 They love the underdog fighter going the distance with the boxing champion of the world.
 Rocky was a guy from the tough streets of Philadelphia who got this one chance to make it big in the boxing world.
 Everyone knows the Rocky character was played by Sylvester Stallone.
-Many people may not know the Rocky character is based on a real-life boxer named Chuck Wepner.
+Many people may not know Rocky is based on a real-life boxer named Chuck Wepner.

-The only two options Wepner had for employment when he became an adult in his neighborhood was to work as a longshoreman on the waterfront or join the military.
+The only two options Wepner had for employment when he became an adult in his neighborhood were to work as a longshoreman on the waterfront or join the military.
 He enlisted in the U.S. Marines and served in South Carolina.
 During his enlistment, Wepner earned a place on the Marine boxing team.
 He impressed those around him with his ability to endure the punches from other boxers.
 Wepner won a military boxing championship at an airbase during his three-year enlistment.
 He got an honorable discharge in 1959.

 Professional Boxing Career

 He lost a boxing match to George Foreman in a three-round knockout.
 Sonny Liston beat him with a knockout in the 10th round.
 Many felt Wepner would not go far as a boxer.
 He then lost a boxing match to Joe Bugner in the 3rd round by knockout, then things changed.
 Wepner went on to win nine of his next eleven fights.
-He was able to win a fight against Ernie Terrell who was a former WBA Heavyweight Champion.
+He was able to win a fight against Ernie Terrell, who was a former WBA Heavyweight Champion.

 Muhammad Ali Challenge

 Wepner had always dreamed of being a contender.
 He worked as a liquor salesman during the day.
 Prior to the Ali fight, Wepner would get up in the morning and run, then put in a full day of work before training in the evening.
 He'd have something to eat and go to sleep.
 This was his routine for years.

-During the rest of the fight, Wepner would take some very serious punishment from Muhammad Ali.
+During the rest of the fight, Wepner would take some very serious punishment from Ali.
 Nobody knew how Wepner was able to withstand such beating and keep fighting.
-With just 19 seconds left in the last round of the fight, Muhammad Ali scored a technical knockout.
+With just 19 seconds left in the last round of the fight, Ali scored a technical knockout.
 The boxing world was shocked that someone like Wepner could last so long with the boxing champion of the world.

 This title got him many speaking engagements, but it still bothered him that he made no money from such a successful movie.
 He felt cheated.
 People told Wepner that Stallone has a multimillion-dollar product that is based on him, and Wepner was not getting anything for it.
 Wepner sued Stallone in 2003.
-They agreed to an out of court settlement amount a few years later.
+They agreed to an out-of-court settlement amount a few years later.

 End of Career